EclipsingLines/GodotSynth/README.md

 ![image](https://github.com/user-attachments/assets/d964e48c-e3d6-4541-9976-4066ef8938d0)

 - Multiple attack, decay and release shapes
  	- Linear
  	- Logarithmic
  	- Exponential

 #### Velocity

-Velocity is controlled from the note context, this allows for controlling modulation parameters from GDScript
+Velocity is controlled from the note context, this allows for controlling modulation parameters from GDScript.

+Velocity is hardcoded to amplitude on all patches.

+#### Articulation

+Articulation is a freely assignable parameter that allows controlling any modulated parameter directly from GDScript.

 #### Keyboard Tracking